Large induced subgraph with a given pathwidth in outerplanar graphs: Introduction

 The rest of this paper is organized as follows.
-In the next section, we introduce some definitions necessary to prove our results.
-In Section~\ref{sec:result}, we prove our results.
+In the next section, we introduce some definitions necessary to state our results and present some propositions related to the value of $M_{\ell}^o$.
+In Section~\ref{sec:result}, we prove our main results~(Proposition~\ref{thm:main1} and Theorems~\ref{thm:p2} and~\ref{thm:main2}).
+In Section~\ref{sec:result2}, we prove some propositions~(Propositions~\ref{prop1} and \ref{prop2}).
 In the final section, we provide some remarks on planar graphs.